realrasengan/SaltShaker/README.md

 # SaltShaker

 Use nacl (tweetnacl) easily to create public private keypairs to sign, verify, encrypt and decrypt messages.
+This provides a simple wrapper interface around dchests's tweetnacl.js which is based on tweetnacl.

 ## How to use SaltShaker
 Web